->> Related: best time to consume bird's nest
+>> You should read now: best time to consume bird's nest for pregnant lady

-The recommended amount is 5-7g of dried cleaned bird's nest used every day or every other day.
+The recommended amount is 5-10g of dried cleaned bird's nest used every day or every other day.
 To save time, you can cook a couple at a time, portion and store in the refrigerator for daily use.

-Bird's Nest Soup after giving birth:
+4. Using Bird's Nest after giving birth

 Valuable nutritients in bird's nest soup will accelerate the process of recovery for the mother.
 Bird's nest can also enhance milk supply and scientific evidence show that breast milk is the best food for babies.

 In addition, the connective tissue under the skin dilate to meet the weight gain during the pregnancy.
 Mothers with Caesarean deliveries suffer added injuries during birth.

 Dosage & Administration:

 Bird's nest soup can be used immediately after birth.
 It is recommended that the mother should try a small amount to test for allergies.